 All our lecturers have agreed to fly out to Spain to continue teaching their wonderful skills to old and new students, in fact they are looking forward to it.

-The courses will be slightly shorter days therefore enabling the possibility of family and friends to also enjoy some of your company should they want to join you.
+The courses will be slightly shorter days from 9am to 1pm, therefore enabling the possibility of family and friends to also enjoy some of your company should they want to join you.
 We have already been contacted by a company who are organising trips to bodegas and sightseeing should any students and friends want to join in with other things.
-Our intention is that all should leave with our usual high standard of skills learnt but also have a wonderful experience.
+Our intention is that all should leave with our usual high standard of skills learnt but also have a wonderful experience visiting Spain.

 Thank you all for your kind wishes on our facebook page, we really do appreciate them.